Geospatial Data Visualization & Analysis

 - Technical Assistance to groups, local government agencies, businesses, the general public, local officials, and OVRDC Full Commission Members.

-Please contact the OVRDC office to discuss special GIS projects.
+Please contact the GIS staff to discuss projects.
 The OVRDC GIS has the advantage of being a regional system with data on the district’s 12 counties making it ideal for regional planning and analysis.
 Click here for the OVRDC Data Request Price Sheet.
-The OVRDC does not charge for data requests that require less than one hour of staff time to fulfill as the administrative costs involved are covered through federal funds from the Appalachian Regional Commission and the U.S. Department of Commerce, Economic Development Administration.
-Requests involving more than one hour of staff time or use of special resources such as the large-format plotter will involve a fee.
+The OVRDC does not charge for data requests that require less than TWO hours of staff time to fulfill as the administrative costs involved are covered through federal funds from the Appalachian Regional Commission and the U.S. Department of Commerce, Economic Development Administration.
 You will be informed in advance if a fee is required.
 Services are available to anyone.
 Special projects requiring a large investment of staff time and other resources will be done under a service contract arranged in advance with tasks and fees clearly stated and agreed to by all participants.

 Web GIS Resources